 Whitton Waye, Whitton, Middlesex

-An area maybe laid out between the wars.
+Area might date from the first world war period.
 Most of the urban landscape is interwar

 |MAP YEAR:||1750||1800||1810||1820||1830||1860||1900||1950||2022||Show map without markers|